Microsoft/azure-docs.pt-pt/articles/aks/use-pod-security-policies.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Para desabilitar a política de segurança de Pod, use o comando [AZ AKs Update][az-aks-update] novamente.
-O exemplo a seguir desabilita a política de segurança de Pod no nome do cluster *myAKSCluster* no grupo de recursos chamado *MyResource*Group:
+Para desativar a política de segurança do pod, use novamente o comando de [atualização az aks.][az-aks-update] O exemplo seguinte desativa a política de segurança do pod no nome de cluster *myAKSCluster* no grupo de recursos chamado *myResourceGroup:*

 ```azurecli-interactive
 az aks update \